Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Establish a new Site-to-Site VPN connection between a virtual private gateway attached to the new Availability Zone and the on-premises data center.
 - [ ] Replace the Site-to-Site VPN connection with an AWS Direct Connect connection.

 ### A company has an internal web application that runs on Amazon EC2 instances behind an Application Load Balancer.
-The instances run in an Amazon EC2 Auto.
-Scaling group in a single Availability Zone.
+The instances run in an Amazon EC2 Auto Scaling group in a single Availability Zone.
 A SysOps administrator must make the application highly available.
 Which action should the SysOps administrator take to meet this requirement?

 - [ ] Increase the maximum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
 - [ ] Increase the minimum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.